 - Facebook: UGC and testimonials often perform best

-For more context on choosing the right creative approach, see the difference between paid search and paid social ads.
+For more on choosing the right approach, see the difference between paid search and paid social ads.

-Great ad creative is not about being flashy.
-It is about being clear, authentic, and trustworthy.
+Great ad creative isn’t about being flashy.
+It’s about being clear, authentic and trustworthy.
 Lead with a hook, show your product in action, and back it up with proof.

 Want to take this further?
 Explore: